-of public education funding in the state of Arkansas (A.C.A. § 6-20-2301 et seq.). funding rate in URT and therefore Every year the state distributes foundation funding to each school district on a per-student basis.
+Foundation funding is the building block \$6,899.
+Four districts in 2018-19 of public education funding in the state of Arkansas (A.C.A. § 6-20-2301 et seq.).
+Every year the state distributes foundation funding to each school district on a per-student basis.
 Unlike categorical funding, foundation funding is unrestricted.
 This means the state does not specify what school districts may or may not purchase with the foundation funding they receive.
 This flexibility is intended to provide for the specific needs of each school district, allowing some districts to spend more on teacher salaries, for example, while other districts may have higher transportation needs.
 The current foundation funding rate for 2019-20 is \$6,899 per student.